Nexedi/jio/README.md

 });
 ```

-To find out more about complex queries, please refer to the documentation.
+To find out more about queries, please refer to the documentation.

 ### Task Management